rob-gro/breedEx/README.md

 * [License](#license)

 * ## General info
-* On the main page, you can add, edit, or delete a specific dog breed by clicking the corresponding button in the selected row.
-* Upon entering a specific breed, you can edit the main breed name and edit, delete, or add its variations.
-* Deleting a breed and all its variations is only possible from the main window.
+* The application displays a list of dog breeds and their variations.
+* The list is loaded and saved to a JSON file, utilizing an in-memory H2 database.

 ## Technologies
 Project is created with: